Steps to Orientation

 Please email studentlife@warren-wilson.edu with any questions.

-Note, If you are a transfer student you will not be taking a First Year Seminar.
-If you are a first-year student arriving with 24 or more credits (about 8 college classes), you must submit your FYS selections, but you may petition to opt out of taking a First Year Seminar Class.
-You will have to explore this option with your Pre-Major Advisor in your first advising meeting.
+Note: Transfer students will not take a First Year Seminar.
+First-year students arriving with 24 or more credits (about 8 college classes) must submit FYS selections, but you may petition to opt out of taking a First Year Seminar Class.
+You will explore this option with your PMA during your first advising meeting.

 Start your Advising Workbook